sapieneptus/syrenparken-2/README.md

 He enjoys treats but isn't great with crunchy/large treats.
 He will on occassion vomit after consuming too quickly (true of both treats, food, and water).

 Bowser can develop anxiety if ignored for too long.
 In severe cases, he'll start to chew on anything nearby: walls, furniture, even electrical cables (he's chewed through a few live cables).
-Ideal t
+Ideally, try to check in with him throughout the day - especially if he starts barking.

 ### Special Needs